Where to Stay in the Caribbean Right Now

 The Four Seasons brand made its first foray into the Caribbean with this West Indies outpost 33 years ago.
 In 2019, the resort finished a complete overhaul that saw the addition of seafoam-green botanical wall covers and geometric carpets that evoke the stained-glass windows in many Nevis churches.
 The property sits on the site of a 1790s coconut and sugar plantation, and history abounds at every turn: You can see the ruins of an old stone windmill from the golf course or take a guided tour of significant sites from the life of Alexander Hamilton, the island’s most famous native son.

-Jumby Bay Island, Antigua (Antigua)
+Jumby Bay Island

 A 10-minute yacht ride whisks you to this 300-acre private island paradise off Antigua that’s centered around a circa-1830 property.
-Once you arrive, the experience is all-inclusive, from meals and water sports to free-flowing cocktails and Taittinger champagne.
+Once you arrive, the experience is all-inclusive, from meals and water sports to free-flowing cocktails and Taittinger Champagne.
 Suites take advantage of the permanently pleasant weather with open-air bathrooms, and some include private pools.
 But the Caribbean Sea and its diverse fauna are the stars of the show here.
 Adults can snorkel, kayak, paddleboard or sail, while kids can learn about hawksbill turtles and even see them hatching.

-Jade Mountain Resort (Saint Lucia)
+Jade Mountain Resort

-This architectural marvel sits on a cliffside overlooking Saint Lucia’s twin volcanic spires, the Pitons.
+This architectural marvel sits on a cliffside overlooking St. Lucia’s twin volcanic spires, the Pitons.
 The owner, who is also an architect, kitted out the 29 “sanctuaries” with tropical hardwood, local stone and Barbadian coral finishes—and 24 come with private infinity pools.
 In each, ceilings soar to 15 feet, and the fourth wall is missing to allow for truly uninterrupted views.
 Guests at Jade Mountain also enjoy access to sister property Anse Chastanet Resort for even more dining options.
 The two hotels are separated by more than 2,000 cacao trees, and chocoholics can take part in tours, tastings and truffle-making classes.

-GoldenEye (Jamaica)
+GoldenEye

 If the name of this Jamaican resort rings a bell, that’s because it’s the former estate of Ian Fleming, who wrote all the James Bond novels here.
 Set among tropical vegetation, it was also a hideaway for musicians like Sting and Bono for a time.
 Island Records founder Chris Blackwell eventually acquired the property and added cottages and beach huts to the villas.
 Skip a Vesper martini and opt instead for rum and jerk barbecue at the Bamboo Bar, and save time for a FieldSpa treatment, which uses flowers, roots, leaves and herbs grown on the resort’s farm.